 Always take care that armchairs can fit under the table top - otherwise you will not be able to push your chairs tidily under the tables.

-And some more detail about those heights:
+Additional detail about table heights:

 Poseur tables, another name for tables that are high enough to sit at using a bar stool, have to give sufficient height above a bar stool seat; they also need to have substantial stabilising bases.